Chris Finlayson: Member of Parliament

 Finlayson stood as National's candidate for the Mana electorate in the 2005 election, and was also ranked twenty-seventh on National's party list, making him the second most highly ranked National candidate who was not already an MP.
 While he failed to win Mana, losing by a margin of 6,734 votes, the National Party polled well on party votes and Finlayson was elected via the party list.
 Finlayson transferred to the safe Labour seat of Rongotai for the 2008 election, where he was routinely defeated by Annette King.
 Finlayson had no desire to be an electorate MP and often remarked that if he won the electorate he would be the first to ask for a recount.
 When offered the prospect of a safer seat, like Ōhāriu, Finlayson responded by convincing the incumbent Peter Dunne not to resign.
-However, National did win the party vote over Labour in Rongotai for the first time in 2014.
+National did win the party vote over Labour in Rongotai for the first time in 2014.

 Finlayson's first term was spent in opposition.
 He was appointed as deputy chair of the Justice and Electoral select committee (2005–2008) and as a member of the Māori Affairs committee (2006–2008).
 He was National's shadow attorney-general and, under John Key, spokesperson for Treaty of Waitangi negotiations and arts, culture and heritage.
 When National formed a new government in 2008, Finlayson became Attorney-General and Minister for Treaty of Waitangi Negotiations (2008–2017).
 He was also Minister for Arts, Culture and Heritage (2008–2014), Associate Minister of Māori Development (2011–2017) and Minister responsible for the NZSIS and GCSB (2014–2017).

-As Attorney-General and Minister for Treaty of Waitangi Negotiations, Finlayson was successful in reaching an unprecedented number of financial Waitangi Treaty settlements (59 over nine years) with many iwi he had represented in private practice.
+As Attorney-General and Minister for Treaty of Waitangi Negotiations, Finlayson was successful in reaching an unprecedented number of Treaty settlements (59 over nine years) including with iwi he had previously represented in private practice.
+Academic Margaret Mutu, who negotiated the Ngāti Kahu settlement with Finlayson, described him as the "best qualified" Treaty settlements minister than any before, saying that Finlayson's perspective on the portfolio was one of "a lawyer with a conscience" remedying the honour of the Crown.
 He also chaired the Privileges Committee from 2012 to 2017.
 Being attorney-general had been Finlayson's principal political ambition and he regarded it as "the highlight of [his] legal career."